The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: Preliminaries

-\subsection{Minimizing the price of anarchy}
+\subsection{Minimizing the Price of Anarchy}

-\citet{paccagnan2019incentivizing} provide a linear programming based methodology to compute the local incentive mechanism that minimizes the price of anarchy in a given congestion game.
+\citet{paccagnan2019incentivizing} provide a linear programming based methodology to compute the local taxation rule that minimizes the Price of Anarchy in a given congestion game.
 For the reader's convenience, we reproduce this linear programming methodology in the following proposition: